Lakshadeep/lakshadeep.github.io/_posts/2022-04-30-icra22-finalist.md

   - mobile manipulation
 ---

-Our [ICRA 2022](https://icra2022.org/) paper ["Multi-view object pose distribution tracking for pre-grasp planning on mobile robots"](/publication/2022-03-01-icra2022) has been nominated as one of <b>the 3 finalist for the outstanding manipulation paper award </b> at ICRA 2022.
+Our [ICRA 2022](https://icra2022.org/) paper ["Multi-view object pose distribution tracking for pre-grasp planning on mobile robots"](/publication/2022-03-01-icra2022) is among <b>the 3 finalists for the outstanding manipulation paper award</b>.

 Check out this short presentation video!